shopware/SwagMigrationMagento/README.md

 A migration profile for [Shopware 6](https://github.com/shopware/platform) [Migration Assistant](https://github.com/shopware/SwagMigrationAssistant)

 > [!IMPORTANT]
-> This plugin requires the current trunk branch and is not compatible with the EA2 version of Shopware 6 or the Migration Assistant.
-Please use the current trunk branches of Shopware Platform and Migration Assistant.
+> Please use the current trunk branches of Shopware Platform, the Migration Assistant plugin as well as this plugin.

 ## Features